slatedocs/slate/source/index.html.md

 <aside class="notice">
     Here is a tip!
-    If you write to standard output in your code, they will be displayed in the Run section of Team Deployment.
+    If you write to standard output in your code, this will be displayed in the Run section of Team Deployment.
 This could help you in figuring out if an action you requested actually occured.
 </aside>

 # What not to do